 While the models disagree in details, they are in general agreement:

-The IPCC makes projections of global surface air temperatures for the year 2100 based on review of model output for all major models using various emissions and atmospheric concentration scenarios, ranging from optimistic (e.g., reductions in emissions) to pessimistic (continued rapid growth in emissions).
-In their 2007 report, the most likely range of temperature increases, over this century (comparing ~ 2100 [2090 - 2099] to ~2000 [1980 - 1999]) is predicted to be 1.8 - 4.0 degrees C, with a possible range between 1.1 and 6.4 degrees C (~ 2 - 11.5 degrees F), depending on assumptions.
+The IPCC makes projections of global surface air temperatures for the end of this century based on review of model output for all major models using various emissions and atmospheric concentration scenarios, ranging from optimistic (e.g., reductions in emissions) to pessimistic (continued rapid growth in emissions).
+In their 2013 report, the most likely range of temperature increases, over this century (comparing ~ the year 2100 [2081 - 2100] to ~ the year 2000 [1986 - 2005]) is predicted to be 0.3 - 4.8 degrees C (0.5 - 8.6 degrees F), depending on assumptions.
 Keep in mind, as well, that we have already warmed by about 0.85 degrees over the period 1880 - 2012!
 The projected increases are ON TOP of what we've already experienced.
 If temperatures do increase in this range by 2100, that rate of global warming would be more than 10 times faster than the rate of change that prevailed when we came out of the last ice age.

 At our latitude here in Oregon, more increases are predicted for winter than for summer.
-The average increase for Oregon by ~2100 is predicted to be about 4 C [or roughly 8 degrees F] -- averaged across all seasons.
+The average increase for Oregon by ~2040 is predicted to be about 2.7 degrees C [or roughly 4.9 degrees F] -- averaged across all seasons.
 According to the Oregon Climate Change Research Institute, OR's average temperature has increased by about 0.8 degrees C (1.5 degrees F) just since 1920!

 Such changes would diminish the temperature differential between the climate of equatorial regions and polar regions, and would also change the temperature differentials over land versus over the oceans, with possible effects on global patterns of air and water circulation, which are largely driven by temperature differences between these regions.
 Consequences of disrupted global circulation patterns are hard to anticipate because controls over and effects of these global circulation patterns are not well understood.

 Such destabilization of global circulation patterns is likely to have climatic consequences itself.
-There is some evidence for destabilization already - IPCC 2007 says that data already indicate:
+There is some evidence for destabilization already - IPCC 2007 and 2013 report that data already indicate: